CodyNicholson/Software_Development_Process/README.md

-# Software_Development_Process
+# Software Development Process

-Notes from Georgia Tech's Software Development Process class that I took on Udacity.com
+This repository contains all of my notes from the Software Development Process class I took on Udacity along with some of my own work in the field of Quality Assurance as a Software Development Engineer in Test and as an Acceptance Tester